 Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
 We also keep parents informed by sending out regular communication, including a recap of each week’s project.
 We also preview the following week’s project via email so you and your child can get excited for the next session!

-Our Engineering courses in the Wichita Falls and Lawton region feature:
+Sylvan’s Engineering courses in the Wichita Falls and Lawton region offer: